Refund

 The logic is similar to the take instruction but this time we just move the tokens from the vault to the maker_ata_a before closing the now empty vault.

-This time again is time you learn how to do it yourself, so we're not going to tell you what the solution is.
+This time it's your turn to learn how to do it yourself, so we're not going to tell you what the solution is.

 Just know that once this executes, the offer is void, the vault is gone, and the maker has their Token A and rent back in their wallet.